luisponce/PollaMundial/README.md

  * Path: /user/

  * Parameters: {user:<user json obj>}
+ * Returns: True if user was inserted, false if not.

  * Notice: the request's data type should be set to "application/json".
 The json object should be sent like this:
 "{\"user\" : {...}}". ('\' before all double quotations except for the initial and final ones).

 ##Links